typesafehub/conductr-doc/src/main/play-doc/operation/CLI.md

 ## HTTP Basic Authentication

-Note: From a cluster setup perspective, HTTP Basic Authentication for the ConductR CLI can be setup and enforced as described in the section in the section [Securing the ConductR CLI with Basic Authentication](DynamicProxyConfiguration#Securing-the-ConductR-CLI-with-Basic-Authentication).
+> Note: From a cluster setup perspective, HTTP Basic Authentication for the ConductR CLI can be set up and enforced as described in the section [Securing the ConductR CLI with Basic Authentication](DynamicProxyConfiguration#Securing-the-ConductR-CLI-with-Basic-Authentication).

 To enable HTTP Basic Authentication on the ConductR CLI, provide the following settings file in the `~/.conductr/settings.conf`.